Social Media Users in India (2026 Data)

 As the Internet has reached a significant portion of the global population, a common query arises: How many people use social media?
 The following statistics provide an overview of total social networking app users over the years and other key factors.

-• As of early 2026, over 1,002.85 million people in India use the internet.
+• As of early 2026, over 1.03 billion people in India use the internet.
 Among them, 49.86% actively engage with social media platforms.

 • Globally, roughly 5.66 billion people actively use social media.